ducciorocchini/imageRy/vignette/vignette.md

     ##               sentinel.dolomites.b3.tif
     ##               sentinel.dolomites.b4.tif
     ##               sentinel.dolomites.b8.tif
-    ## names       : sentine~ites.b2, sentine~ites.b3, sentine~ites.b4, sentine~ites.b8
+    ## names       :   B2,   B3,   B4,   B8
     ## min values  : 1338, 1293,  750, 1159
     ## max values  : 6903, 6780, 7229, 7313

 ## 3. Data visualization

+This section introduces all `imageRy` functions for visualizing raster and multispectral image data, including functions to display images as RGB composites, arrange multiple plots, map individual raster layers, and explore the distribution of pixel values across bands.
+More advanced visualizations are also presented, including bivariate maps, pairwise comparisons among image layers, and level plots.
+Together, these tools provide a first visual exploration of image structure, spectral patterns, and spatial variation before moving to further analyses.

+### 3.1 Manual RGB visualization with `im.plotRGB()`

 Multispectral images can be visualized in `imageRy` through **RGB composites**.
 In this type of representation, three bands of the image are assigned to the red, green, and blue channels of the plot.
-In `imageRy`, data visualization can be performed either by manually selecting the bands with `im.plotRGB()` or by automatically plotting the first three bands with `im.plotRGB.auto()`.
-We will also explore functions to display plots in a multi-frame layout, visualize rasters through `ggplot2`, and build ridgeline plots.

-### 3.1 Manual RGB visualization with `im.plotRGB()`

 The function **`im.plotRGB()`** allows the user to **manually choose** which bands should be assigned to the red, green, and blue channels.

-For example, in the Dolomites image, the first band (b2) is the blue, the second (b3) is the green, the third (b4) is the red, and the fourth (b8) is the near-infrared.
+For example, in the Dolomites image, the first band (`B2`) is the blue, the second (`B3`) is the green, the third (`B4`) is the red, and the fourth (`B8`) is the near-infrared.
 To have a true color composition of the Dolomites image we can plot it as:

     im.plotRGB(dolom, r = 3, g = 2, b = 1, title = "Dolomites - True colors")